iTrooz/AndroidPattern/README.md

-# What is the number of possible combination in the Android pattern ?
+# What is the number of possible combinations in the Android pattern ?

 This project is a fun experiment aiming at determining how many valid pattern combinations exist for the Android lock, while learning how to optimise python programs for performance with large data